How To Fix Duck Feet: 10 Exercises To Improve Posture

 Observe your foot positioning as you review the video.

-Regardless as to the method you use, at the end of all of these tests, when you look at the positioning of your feet, notice whether your toes are pointing straight ahead, inwards, or if your feet are pointing outwards.
+Regardless of the method you use, at the end of all of these tests, when you look at the positioning of your feet, notice whether your toes are pointing straight ahead, inwards, or outwards.

-If your feet are flaring outward towards either side, you are duck footed.
+If your feet flare outward towards either side, you are duck-footed.

 Note that a small degree of outward foot posturing is normal, typically around 5 to 10° or less; anything beyond that would be diagnostic of duck feet.